apexjs-org/openapi/README.md

 # Easily create type-safe OpenAPI descriptions

 [@apexjs-org/openapi](https://www.npmjs.com/package/@apexjs-org/openapi) is an OpenAPI 3.1+ description library for TypeScript with Zod schema support.
 You can use this package to easily create a type-safe OpenAPI ([Swagger](https://swagger.io/docs/specification/v3_0/about/)) description.
 Use [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator) to bring your OpenAPI description to life with auto-validation and request handling.
-See this [tutorial](https://medium.com/@apexjs-org/create-a-node-js-rest-api-with-an-openapi-description-in-minutes-972dda90e373).
+See the example folder or follow this [tutorial](https://medium.com/@apexjs-org/create-a-node-js-rest-api-with-an-openapi-description-in-minutes-972dda90e373).

 ## Installation